zriyansh/signoz.io/docs/traces-management/traces-api/payload-model.md

 ---
-title: Traces API Payload Model
+title: Trace API Payload Model
 id: payload-model
 ---

-The SigNoz Traces API uses a JSON payload for queries, which includes various fields and nested fields.
+The SigNoz Trace API uses a JSON payload for queries, which includes various fields and nested fields.
 This document provides a detailed explanation of each field to help users construct effective queries.

 ### Top-level